jarnailchahal/Blog-website/_posts/2021-12-06-Transversing-a-binary-tree.md

 ```

 The above code visits each node of the tree and appends the current node to an answer list.
-Taking a deeper look, we can see how it does that, We will look at the *interesing* lines of code only:
+Taking a deeper look, we can see how it does that, we will look at the **interesing** lines of code only:

-It starts with line 34 calling inorderTraversal function.
+It starts with line 34 calling inorderTraversal function with root as its argument.
+Please note that root value is **1** here.
 Inside inorderTraversal it creates an empty list called 'answer' at line 8 and then goes into inorderTraversalUtil at line 10.

 What happens at this point?
+Root value is still **1**

+Goes through lines 13 to 19 (prints: *1).. before left:* once because of line 18)

 After organizing and modifying parts of the above graph, we should get something similar to the below example.
 The below graph uses the same data as the one above.